erikhoggard/erolk_nouveau/content/posts/its-alive.md

 # This is a Website

 In fact, it's *my* website.
-I've had this idea for a few years now: A single place to keep photos, music, art, stupid thoughts, whatever other scraps and odds and ends I have laying around.
+I've wanted to do this for a few years now: A single place to keep photos, music, art, stupid thoughts, whatever other scraps and odds and ends I have laying around.
 I've actually started developing some version of a personal website multiple times.
-Some combination of perfectionism and massive feature creep have always prevented me from actually bringing anything to fruition.
+A combination of perfectionism and massive feature creep have always prevented me from actually bringing anything to fruition.

 This time, I decided to go much simpler.
-Instead of some huge React or Angular project, this is a stupid, dead-simple static website developed with [Hugo](https://gohugo.io/).
-The result is an actual site, deployed to the real internet, and it only took me a few days.
-I even had some time to add some basic content in the form of old photos.
+Instead of some huge webapp project, this is a stupid, dead-simple static website developed with [Hugo](https://gohugo.io/).
+The result is that I have an actual site, actually deployed to the real internet, and it only took me a few days.

 ## Content

 Posting to Instagram, SoundCloud, etc. makes me feel gross; Disgusting.
-My hopes are that this site will be a more hygenic and organic place to host my content.
-As an added bonus, this almost guarantees that nobody will ever see anything that I upload.
+My hopes are that this site will be a more hygienic and organic place to host my content.
+No likes, no view counts, and no comments.
+Better still, this almost guarantees that nobody will ever see anything that I upload.

 So my current plans are to host two main types of content: photos and music.
 I've already uploaded some of my favorite photos dating back to early 2020 (or at least what's left of them — many have unfortunately gone missing) with some